fionn/hkdc-2019/README.md

 ### Systemd

 Add the above environment variables to `.env` in the repository root, without an `export` directive.
-Add the data to `data.tsv` in the repository root.
+Add the data to `data.csv` in the repository root.
 Then symlink or copy the unit files in [`system_units/`](system_units/) to `/etc/systemd/system/` and enable the timer.